VulcanJS/vulcan-docs/source/theming.md

 replaceComponent('Logo', CustomLogo);
 ```

+#### Alternative Approach

+The main purpose behind the components API is to enable extending and replacing components defined in third-party themes and plug-ins.
+However, if this is not a concern for you, you can use the standard `export default Foo` and `import Foo from './foo.jsx'` approach without any trouble.

 ## Core Components

 In addition to components that are part of a specific theme package (such as `nova:base-components`), a few components are provided with `nova:core`.